Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Approximate Computing in the Serverless Clouds

-In a serverless system, each task request can be part of a bigger workflow.
+\paragraph*{Task dropping and deferral} In a serverless system, each task request can be part of a bigger workflow.
 In some use cases, the workflow includes optional steps (tasks) whose loss can be tolerated~\cite {yin2018data}.
-Such feature can be exploited at the scheduling level, particularly to mitigate resource oversubscription \cite{gentry2019robust}, via dropping the optional tasks~\cite{mokhtari2020autonomous} or deferring~\cite{gentry2019robust,denninnart2019improving} their execution to a later time when the system is less busy.
-One use case that can take advantage of such workflow level approximation is in video conferencing where the voice quality enhancement step (task) on the received video segments can be skipped (dropped) to keep up with the liveness of the streamed video contents \cite{li2018cost}.
+Such a feature can be exploited at the scheduling level, particularly, to mitigate resource oversubscription \cite{gentry2019robust} via dropping the optional tasks~\cite{mokhtari2020autonomous} or deferring their execution to a later time when the system is less busy~\cite{gentry2019robust,denninnart2019improving}.
+One use case that can take advantage of such workflow level approximation is in video conferencing where the voice quality enhancement task on the received video segments can be skipped, \ie dropped, to keep up with the liveness of the streamed video contents \cite{li2018cost}.
+While this technique is feasible, it is currently not widely adopted on cloud platforms because: (a) dropping tasks intentionally can impact SLO compliance; and (b) on the cloud, it is commercially viable to scale out and cover the surge in demand, rather than dropping tasks to fit the resources.
+However, in an emergency, such as disaster recovery, or the resource- and energy-limited edge systems, task dropping and deferral techniques can be instrumental to improve the overall performance of the system. \finalrevise{ Due to the nature of user-defined and time-sensitive task types (with deadline), we believe that such desperate techniques are not yet practical to be offered on a general-purpose serverless framework.}